 One year after the world found out about how CBD dramatically improved Charlotte’s life, the waiting list for the CBD products that treated her seizures had reached 12,000 families.
 Researchers in Israel found that 89 percent of children studied with treatment-resistant pediatric epilepsy like Charlotte saw a reduction in seizure frequency.
 Her story helped pave the way for CBDs to enter the mainstream conversation about the impact medical marijuana can have, and for CBD companies to begin sprouting up in numbers.

 What is CBD?

-CBD is a natural chemical derived from cannabis second only in average volume to THC (Tetra-Hydro-Cannabinol).
+CBD is a natural chemical derived from cannabis, and is second only in average volume to THC (Tetra-Hydro-Cannabinol).
 It’s also a big reason why the cannabis industry is on track to reach $21 billion by 2020.
 Cannabis has as many naysayers as advocates, but there’s hard proof that CBD has a prominent future in the global healthcare markets.
 Here’s why.

 The American Association for Cancer Research found that CBD destroys breast cancer cells through programmed cell death.
-CBD has also demonstrated to inhibit or stop the growth of cancers in the liver, brain, skin, and adrenal glands.
+CBD has also been demonstrated to inhibit or stop the growth of cancers in the liver, brain, skin and adrenal glands.

 Relief without the high